A Strengthened Cutset Upper Bound on the Capacity of the Relay Channel and Applications: Definitions and statement of the results

-Crucially, the introduction of the auxiliary receiver $J$ and the auxiliary random variable $T$ allows us to induce certain Markov chains and constraints on $V$ and $W$ that would otherwise not be possible to obtain.
+Crucially, the introduction of the auxiliary receiver $J$ and the auxiliary random variable $T$ allow us to induce certain Markov chains and constraints on $V$ and $W$.
+Note that the bound in Theorem \ref{thm:maintheorem} applies to arbitrary relay channels with no self-interference while the bound in Theorem \ref{prop2jm2s} applies only to relay channels with orthogonal receiver components, but is tighter for this class.

 {\bf Relay channels with i.i.d. output sequence}.
 Consider the following class of relay channels.